 Costa del Este has a good nightlife with plenty of dinner and drinks options.
 You will find gastro bar Bottle Alley, pub, and microbrewery Rana Dorada.

-Best places to stay in Costa del Este:
+Best places to stay in Panama City in Costa del Este:

 luxury ($$$): The Santa Maria, a Luxury Collection Hotel & Golf Resort, Panama City this 5-star hotel has guest rooms with air conditioning, a seating area, a flat-screen TV, a safety deposit box and a private bathroom.
 There is an on-site restaurant, free private parking, free bikes and an outdoor swimming pool.